Buy or Sell Ionis Pharmaceuticals Inc. (IONS) Stock Now | Don't Try to Be a Top Gun

 Sponsored

-The average price from analysts is $50.63, which is $9.01 above the current price.
-IONS currently public float of 141.26M and currently shorts hold a 4.85% ratio of that float.
-Today, the average trading volume of IONS was 1.02M shares.
+IONS currently public float of 141.26M and currently shorts hold a 5.46% ratio of that float.
+Today, the average trading volume of IONS was 1.04M shares.

 IONS’s Market Performance